Yogi

 authentic sense of one who is bound by a code of moral conduct and restraint

-words tend to conjure up the image of a semi-naked Indian ascetic with long hair
+Both words tend to conjure up the image of a semi-naked Indian ascetic with

-but throughout the East, the words are often used to describe Buddhist monks or
+long hair but throughout the East, the words are often used to describe

-perishable has any longer power, for whom the laws of nature no longer exist,
+nothing perishable has any longer power, for whom the laws of nature no

-who is emancipated from this life, so that death even will add nothing to his
+longer exist, who is emancipated from this life, so that death even will add

-bliss, it being his final deliverance or Nirvana, as the Buddhists would say."
+nothing to his bliss, it being his final deliverance or Nirvana, as the

 Yoga - Yoga (Devanagari: योग) is a group of ancient spiritual practices originating in India.
 As a general term in Hinduism it has been defined as referring to "technologies or disciplines of asceticism and meditation which are thought to lead to spiritual experience and profound understanding or insight into the nature of existence.
 Outside India, Yoga has become primarily associated with the practice of asanas (postures) of Hatha Yoga (see Yoga as exercise), although it has influenced the entire dharmic religions family and other spiritual practices throughout the world.